oktadev/okta-blog/_source/_posts/2020-12-09-build-and-secure-an-api-in-python-with-fastapi.md

 ### Validating Access Tokens Locally

 Because access tokens are generally short-lived (an hour by default), you might [prefer to validate the tokens locally](https://developer.okta.com/docs/guides/validate-access-tokens/go/overview/).
-This method is slightly less secure because you can’t be sure that the access token hasn’t been revoked remotely, but on the other hand, you don’t have to use your Okta client secret to validate the token locally.
-Finally, local validation is significantly faster because you don’t have to make a request to the Okta authorization server with every API call.
-You’ll have to decide which method is most appropriate for your application.
+This method is slightly less secure because you can't be sure that the access token hasn't been revoked remotely, but on the other hand, you don't have to use your Okta client secret to validate the token locally.
+Finally, local validation is significantly faster because you don't have to make a request to the Okta authorization server with every API call.
+You'll have to decide which method is most appropriate for your application.

 To validate the access token locally, install the [Okta JWT Python package](https://github.com/adithyasampatoor/okta_jwt):